fabiog1901/IoT-predictive-maintenance/README.md

 ![](./images/image2.png)

 Navigate to the CDSW **Admin** page to fine tune the environment:
-- in the **Engines** tab, add an _Engine_ with 2 vCPUs and 4 GB RAM, while deleting the default engine.
+- in the **Engines** tab, add in _Engines Profiles_ a new engine (docker image) with 2 vCPUs and 4 GB RAM, while deleting the default engine.
-- add the following _Environment Variable_:
+- add the following in _Environmental Variables_:
    ```
    HADOOP_CONF_DIR = /etc/hadoop/conf/
    ```